admtlife/livronode/README.md

 # livronode
-Exemplo do Livro NodeJS - Lecheta
+Exemplo do Livro AngularJS - Casa do Código